EllaBrands/stanDev/Parallelism-in-Stan.md

 Since hierarchical models are so common in Stan and many models evolve around a repeated evaluation of some expensive function this page aims to discuss and collect ideas to solve this.
 The key ideas are

 - Augment the Stan language with specialized `_parallel` functions in addition to the base function
-- The `_parallel` function must not use AD to calculate the gradients, but instead use analytic only expression.
+- The `_parallel` function must not use AD to calculate the gradients, but instead use analytic only expressions.
 The analytic expressions are calculated in parallel and then merged back into the AD graph.
 - Use OpenMP which is a cross-platform compiler solution allowing simple parallelizations of for loops.
 Compilers not supporting OpenMP will still compile the program, but no parallelization will occur.

 We will use the ODE case as an example below, but I would assume (hope) that other subsystems in Stan can facilitate this approach (GPs)?